PCL in the News

 Remove three Californias plan from the ballot, Supreme Court says

 By Taryn Luna, July 9, 2018

 The California Supreme Court ruled Wednesday in favor of opponents of a plan to divide California into three, saying the measure should not appear on the November ballot.
-The court instructed Secretary of State Alex Padilla to refrain from putting the measure before voters pending further review, “because significant questions have been raised regarding the proposition’s validity, and because we conclude that the potential harm in permitting the measure to remain on the ballot outweighs the potential harm in delaying the proposition to a future election…” Click here to visit the link and click here for the pdf version.
+The court instructed Secretary of State Alex Padilla to refrain from putting the measure before voters pending further review, “because significant questions have been raised regarding the proposition’s validity, and because we conclude that the potential harm in permitting the measure to remain on the ballot outweighs the potential harm in delaying the proposition to a future election…” Click here to go to the website and click here for the pdf version.

 Public Weighs in on Proposed CEQA VMT/LOS Changes

 By Melanie Curry, March 15, 2018